 - Better sensors so systems adjust for safety before trouble strikes.

-- Miniaturized designs for smaller, lighter cars.
+- Miniaturized styles for smaller, lighter vehicles.

 FAQ

-How does an electric tailgate work?
+Just how does an electric tailgate job?

 Are electric sunroofs reliable?